 Not only do you read the books, but run your fingers over the textures again and again.
 Books are a bit chunky in your bag, but in my opinion, it is worth packing 2 or 3 of them for your one year old baby to play with.
 Books have always been amongst my kid’s favorite activities when traveling.

 Some books we would recommend as best travel toys for a 1 year old are the “That’s Not My…” series of books (my kids love them)!
 They are relatively inexpensive but provide hours of entertainment.
 They are also great for family travel as you can have the older kids explore the book with the baby.
 You can check out the current prices on Amazon below.

 An Activity Ball

-These plastic twisty balls have got bits that move, mirrors and are designed to grab the attention.
+These plastic twisty balls have got bits that move, mirrors, and are designed to grab the attention.
 There are also infant specific textured balls sets that you can buy.
 However, we use one that was supposed to be for the dog.
 Our little one loves playing with it.
 It is inexpensive and makes a great 1 year old travel toys idea.

 This is not exactly an airplane travel toys for 1 year old, but something that every 1 year old has in their care kit!
 Chew toys that they can munch their teeth on are great for the plane.

 I have this great cloth fidget toy which I keep in my handbag.
 Plus, these little wooden fidget/twisty toys that you can pull out at any time.
 This is one of the best travel toys for babies, in my opinion, because you can easily carry it in your purse.
 They don’t occupy the one year old for long but its enough to distract them for a couple of minutes and avoid a meltdown.
 It can literally buy you some time when you need just a few minutes to focus on something else like paperwork or checking-in with the airline.

 There are toys that have buckles and zips that your baby can play with like this one.
 I prefer to let them use my backpack and the clips on my travel handbag.